isomerpages/moe-sls/_teacher-user-guide/Track Progress/(A1,i) Access Learning Progress.md

 <li>Total Marks - the total number of marks for all questions included in Learning Progress, based on the selected content map.</li>
 <li>Average - the average mark scored out of 100%.</li>
 </ul>
 <li>Download Report: Click to download the Learning Progress for the Class Group.
-You will receive a notification when the report is ready.<br> Note: To download the report, you will have to <a href="/files/Userguide/Downloadable%20Resources/Enable-Pop-ups-Guide.pdf/" target="_blank">enable pop-ups</a>.</li>
+You will receive a notification when the report is ready.<br><u>Note</u>: To download the report, you will have to <a href="/files/Userguide/Downloadable%20Resources/Enable-Pop-ups-Guide.pdf/" target="_blank">enable pop-ups</a>.</li>
 <li>The overall progress of students can be viewed in three ways:</li>
 <ul>
-<li><a href="/teacher-user-guide/track-progress/view-by-topic/" target="_blank">Topical</a> - To view the Awarded Marks as part of the Total Marks for questions included in Learning Progress according to their topics and sub-topics of the selected content map.<br> Note: Untagged Questions are questions in an Assignment that are not tagged to a content map.
+<li><a href="/teacher-user-guide/track-progress/view-by-topic/" target="_blank">Topical</a> - To view the Awarded Marks as part of the Total Marks for questions included in Learning Progress according to their topics and sub-topics of the selected content map.<br><u>Note</u>: Untagged Questions are questions in an Assignment that are not tagged to a content map.
 Click View Untagged Questions to view the Assignments that you have included in Learning Progress containing Untagged Questions.</li>
 <li><a href="/teacher-user-guide/track-progress/view-by-month/" target="_blank">Monthly</a> - To view the monthly trend of the Awarded Marks as a part of the Total Marks.</li>
 <li><a href="/teacher-user-guide/track-progress/view-by-student/" target="_blank">Student</a> - To view the Awarded Marks as part of the Total Marks by individual students.</li>
 </ul>